FKTodd/python/README.md

+Python scripts for use in the NMDM course
 # python
-A space for testing python scripts - NMDM